ruzcmc/medmon/README.md

 To run daily, insert it to your crontab.
 Don't forget to change the permissions and create the db first.

 ## Disclaimer
 This is a research project.
-You are free to use any of the code for non commercial purposes.
 Research articles concerning this project will be released accordingly, please cite if you decide to use this project.